Plan to travel? How a government shutdown could affect your trip.

 It could take days or weeks for a government shutdown to start affecting airport operations.

-While TSA and air traffic controllers would continue to work, their lack of on-time pay could drag down morale and affect operations.
+While TSA and air traffic controllers would continue to work, their lack of on-time pay could drag down morale and hamper operations.

 "Immediately, it doesn't have a huge impact," Keyes said.
 "But if it lasts weeks or months, you'll see quite a few TSA officers and FAA employees suffering from low morale and getting behind on bills.
 There will be an increasing number of absences, longer security lines, flight delays and cancellations."